jupyter-server/jupyter_server/examples/simple/README.md

 ## Only Extension 2

-Now stop agin the server and start with only `Extension 2`.
+Now stop again the server and start with only `Extension 2`.

 ```bash
 # Start the jupyter server extension simple_ext2, it will NOT load simple_ext1 because of load_other_extensions = False.